jorgebucaran/hyperapp/README.md

 [View online](http://codepen.io/jbucaran/pen/MJXMQZ?editors=0010)
 </details>

-### effects
+### options.effects
-Effects cause side effects and are often asynchronous, like writing to a database, or sending requests to servers.
-They can dispatch other actions too.
+Actions that cause side effects and are often asynchronous, like writing to a database, or sending requests to servers.

-Effects have a signature `(model, msg, data, error)`, where
+Effects have a signature `(model, actions, data, error)`, where

 * `model` is the current model,
-* `msg` is an object you use to call reducers / cause effects (see [view](#view)),
+* `actions` is an object used to trigger [reducers](optionsupdate) and/or [effects](optionseffects),
-* `data` is the data passed into the effect, and
+* `data` is the data send to the effect, and
-* `error` is a function you can optionally call to throw an error
+* `error` is a function you may call to throw an error

 <details>
 <summary><i>Example</i></summary>